gurkirt/road-dataset/README.md

 ## Download

+BY DOWNLOADING THE DATASET VIDEOS YOU ARE BOUNDED TO ADHERE TO PRIVACY GUIDELINES OF (OxRD)[https://robotcar-dataset.robots.ox.ac.uk/privacy/].
+PLEASE VISIT (OxRD)[https://robotcar-dataset.robots.ox.ac.uk/privacy/] PRIVACY POLICY FOR MORE DETAILS.
+VIDEOS FROM OxRD AND PROVIDED ANNOTATIONS ARE ONLY FOR ACADEMIC PURPOSE ONLY.

 We release annotations annotated by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and pre-processed videos from [OxRD](https://robotcar-dataset.robots.ox.ac.uk/about/).
 Pre-processing includes `demosaic` for RGB conversion, `ffmpeg` for `.mp4` conversion and fixing the frame-rate.
 More details can be found in [tar2mp4](./tar2mp4/README.md).

 You can download the `Train-Val-set` videos and annotation by changing your current directory to the road directory and running the bash file [get_dataset.sh](./road/get_dataset.sh) will automatically download the annotation files and video directory in the currect directory (road).